 a strategic plan to guide NDCL through 2009.
 In this time period, the

 President-Principal model of administrative leadership was implemented and the

 Board doubled in size.

 In 2015, the Notre Dame Schools Board was established.
 This new Board, comprised of graduates, stakeholders, community leaders and other professional, serve to govern over both Notre Dame Elementary School and Notre Dame-Cathedral Latin School.
 The Board of Directors’ charge is to sustain and strengthen Catholic education on the campus as NDS move into the future by establishing policy, assuming fiduciary responsibility, developing and monitoring the campus Strategic Plan.
 Grounded in the Educational Vision and Principles of the Sisters of Notre Dame, we “journey together in hope as witnesses and catalysts for the responsible care of all God’s creation and for justice and peace, especially for those on the margins of society.”
-The Board launched Strategic Plan 2016-2019, Better Together in July, 2016.

 Notre Dame-Cathedral Latin School offers a legacy steeped in tradition, excellence and gospel values.
 Most importantly, our 4,600 alumni embody the legacy given to them through the men and women who claim Notre Dame Academy and Cathedral Latin School as their alma mater.
-In 2023, 185 graduates will join the NDCL alumni and give life to our vision that they “respond faithfully to Jesus' call to transform the world by consciously doing good and bringing hope to the hearts of all.”
+In 2023, 185 graduates joined the NDCL alumni and give life to our vision that they “respond faithfully to Jesus' call to transform the world by consciously doing good and bringing hope to the hearts of all.”